 Skip to main content Skip to main menu Skip to search box

 Respecting the environment doesn't stop with delivering clean, renewable energy to our customers.
-It also means doing everything we can to recycle and repurpose any and all of our equipment, including turbine blades.
+It also means doing everything we can to recycle and repurpose any and all of our equipment, including wind turbine blades.

 How are turbine blades recycled?